syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Getting-Started.md

 ####  Add Items to the Quick Access ToolBar

 Items / controls can be added to the QuickAccessToolbar by clicking on the Edit quick items Button link in the smart tag of the RibbonControlAdv control.
-This opens Customize Quick Access Tool bar Dialog which displays the existing toolstrip items.
+This opens Customize Quick Access Tool bar Dialog which displays the existing tool strip items.
 You can add the required items to the Quick Access Toolbar.

 The dialog comes with Office2007 look and feel.